900–910 North Lake Shore

-900 910 North Lake Shore are a pair of glass and steel buildings, perpendicular to one another, designed by architect Ludwig Mies van der Rohe, in the Streeterville neighborhood of Chicago.
+900–910 North Lake Shore are a pair of glass and steel buildings, perpendicular to one another, designed by architect Ludwig Mies van der Rohe, on Lake Shore Drive in the Streeterville neighborhood of Chicago.
 Completed in 1956, they marked the refinement of Mies' highrise building design concept.
 The buildings are built to a Modernist International style that was considered to be a departure from the dominant aesthetic at the time they were built, and even criticized as too minimal.
 The "glass houses" are more often appreciated for the views they offer of Lake Michigan and downtown Chicago.
-The buildings were referred to as “giant mirrors for lake beauty”.
+The buildings were referred to as "giant mirrors for lake beauty".

 Herbert Greenwald

-The developer of the buildings, Herbert Greenwald, worked with Mies for roughly a decade on several residential highrise projects that preceded and followed 900-910 including Mies' first skyscraper, the Promontory Apartments, located south in Hyde Park, and the sister buildings to the southeast, 860-880 Lake Shore Drive Apartments.
-Like 860-880, 900-910 is built on a 21 ft grid, and located 21 ft west of the west column centerline of 880.
+The developer of the buildings, Herbert Greenwald, worked with Mies for roughly a decade on several residential highrise projects that preceded and followed 900–910 including Mies' first skyscraper, the Promontory Apartments, located south in Hyde Park, and the sister buildings to the southeast, 860-880 Lake Shore Drive Apartments.
+Like 860–880, 900–910 is built on a 21 ft grid, and located 21 ft west of the west column centerline of 880.

 Greenwald was a fan of modernist architecture and design.
 After attending the University of Chicago, he was eager to find an architect who could partner with him on real estate projects along the Chicago lakeshore.
 Walter Gropius, who had appointed Mies to replace him as head of the Bauhaus before immigrating to the United States, again recommended him for the job.
 Mies was selected among the three top architects at the time with Le Corbusier and Frank Lloyd Wright.

 Greenwald once said "I'm going to build Mies buildings from New York to San Francisco".
-However in 1959, Greenwald died suddenly at age 44 along with 64 other passengers in the plane crash of American Airlines Flight 320.
+However, in 1959, Greenwald died suddenly at age 44 along with 64 other passengers in the plane crash of American Airlines Flight 320.
 Thus, he was unable to witness the final execution of some project collaborations with Mies that were partially built or underway.
-900-910 was his last fully completed project.
+900–910 was his last fully completed project.